archersama/awesome-recommend-system-pretraining-papers/README.md

 # A Paper List for Recommend-system PreTrained Models
 This is a paper list for pretrained recommend System (recommendation) models.
-It also contains some related research areas.
+It also contains some related research areas such as large language model.

-**Keyword:** *Recommend System, pretrained models*
+**Keyword:** *Recommend System, pretrained models, large language model*

 **Welcome to open an issue or make a pull request!**
 # Paper List